orchidsoftware/orchid.software/docs/en/docs/filters.md

 ---
 title: Eloquent Filters
-description: Filters used to simplify the search for records using a typical filter.
+description: Learn how to use the Eloquent Filters feature in Laravel Orchid to easily filter and search your database records.
+Improve the user experience of your administration-style app with powerful and customizable filters.
 ---

 Filters used to simplify the search for records using a typical filter.